 Growing Egyptian Spinach Plants

 Growing Egyptian spinach is relatively easy.
-The seeds can be sown directly in the ground in the spring after all chance of frost has passed, or started indoors about 6 weeks before the average last frost.
+The seeds can be sown directly in the ground in the spring after all chance of frost has passed or started indoors about six weeks before the average last frost.

 Harvesting Egyptian spinach is easy and rewarding.
-After the plant reaches about two feet in height, you can begin harvesting by cutting off the top 6 inches or so of growth.
+After the plant reaches about 2 feet (61 cm.) in height, you can begin harvesting by cutting off the top 6 inches (15 cm.) or so of growth.
 These are the most tender parts, and they’ll be replaced quickly.
 You can harvest from your plant like this again and again over the course of the summer.